Ziplining, treetop trekking and aerial adventure parks in Ontario

-Rope bridges, Tarzan swings, floating barrels and logs will challenge your mind and body at every level of fitness.
+Rope bridges, Tarzan swings, floating barrels and logs and even axe throwing will challenge your mind and body at every level of fitness.

-A fun and thrilling experience of suspended obstacles, ladders, nets, bridges and dozens of ziplines high above the world-famous whirlpool and Niagara gorge.
+A fun and thrilling experience of suspended obstacles, ladders, nets, bridges and dozens of ziplines high above the world-famous whirlpool and Niagara Gorge.

-Location: Niagara Falls
+Location: 5920 Niagara River Parkway, Niagara Falls

 From whitewater rafting to rock climbing, find more adrenaline-pumping adventures in Ontario.